-- 103. In respect of the contingency budget of £200,000, this is projected not to be required at this stage with commitments being managed within existing budgets. - 104.
+- 104. In respect of the contingency budget of £200,000, this is projected not to be required at this stage with commitments being managed within existing budgets. - 105.
 The £500,000 Invest to Save budget is in place for small capital schemes identified during the year that would pay for themselves.
-Of this, £84,000 has been used towards the instalment of the new Bereavement ICT system and £135,000 for County Hall security systems to support the Alarm Receiving Centre.
-The budget will be reviewed and adjusted in future monitoring reports if schemes are approved during the year. - 105.
+Of this, £84,000 has been used towards the instalment of the new Bereavement ICT system.
+The budget will be reviewed and adjusted in future monitoring reports if schemes are approved during the year. - 106.
 The Council's total commitment of £28.400 million over a number of years is based on its share of £120 million to the Wider Investment Fund.
-The budgeted drawdown for Cardiff's contribution was £4 million however recent forecasts from the region indicate drawdown is likely to be £841,000 given progress on City Deal Projects and revisions to the timing of receipt of HM Treasury grant.
+The budgeted drawdown for Cardiff's contribution was £4 million however recent forecasts from the region indicate drawdown is likely to be £1 million given progress on City Deal Projects and revisions to the timing of receipt of HM Treasury grant.
 Significant slippage is therefore identified.
-The regions expenditure on capital projects during the year include the Housing Viability Gap Fund, Premises Fund, Innovation and Investment Fund, Metro Plus transport projects and Aberthaw Powerstation. - 106.
+The regions expenditure on capital projects during the year include the Housing Viability Gap Fund, Premises Fund, Innovation and Investment Fund, Metro Plus transport projects and Aberthaw Power Station. - 107.
 As part of the 2023/24 budget process, an allocation was made to support external grant bids where there was a gap arising following completion of a business case or following the outcome of tender exercises.
-A number of projects are still being developed and so this funding is assumed to be carried forward into 2024/25 at this stage. - 107.
-Following an assessment process, a total grant of £8 million has been awarded to expand electric bus fleet use in the city.
-Grant of £2.470 million has been paid to date as a deposit for new vehicles, with the balance payable by the end of the financial year, subject to completion and delivery of the vehicles and charging infrastructure.
+A sum of £520,000 has been transferred to the Flat Holm: A Walk Through Time project.
+This has secured an additional £1.152 million Heritage Fund grant towards revised cost estimates in future years A number of projects are still being developed and so the balance of grant match funding budget is carried forward into 2024/25. - 108.
+Following an assessment process, a total grant of £8 million has been awarded to expand electric bus fleet use.
+Grant of £2.470 million has been paid to date as a deposit for new vehicles, with the balance payable by the end of the financial year.